dominictarr/level-sublevel/README.md

 [![testling badge](https://ci.testling.com/dominictarr/level-sublevel.png)](https://ci.testling.com/dominictarr/level-sublevel)

-This module allows you to create seperate sections of a [levelup](https://github.com/rvagg/node-levelup) database, kinda like tables in an sql database, but evented, and ranged, for real-time changing data.
+This module allows you to create separate sections of a [levelup](https://github.com/rvagg/node-levelup) database, kinda like tables in an sql database, but evented, and ranged, for real-time changing data.